Karakalpakstan: Economy

 The economy of the region used to be heavily dependent on fisheries in the Aral Sea.
 It is now supported by cotton, rice, and fruits, such as plums, pears, grapes, and apricots, in addition to all kinds of melons.
 Hydroelectric power comes from a large Soviet-built station on the Amu Darya, which was once heavily populated and supported extensive irrigation based agriculture for thousands of years.
 Under the Khorezm, the area attained considerable power and prosperity.

-However, climate change over the centuries, accelerated by human induced evaporation of the Aral Sea in the late 20th century has created a desolate scene in the region.
+However, climate change over the centuries, accelerated by the evaporation of the Aral Sea in the late 20th century has created a desolate scene in the region.
 The ancient oases of rivers, lakes, reed marshes, forests and farms are drying up and being poisoned by wind-borne salt and by fertilizer and pesticide residues from the dried bed of the Aral Sea.
 Summer temperatures have risen by 10 C-change and winter temperatures have decreased by 10 C-change.
 The rates of incidence of anemia, respiratory diseases and other health problems has risen dramatically.